Key Features

 This extension stores configuration in the main DB and harvesters run off a queue process.
 A detailed analysis of how it works is in the appendix below.

 The main problem is that ckanext-harvest builds its own bespoke mini-ETL system and builds this into CKAN.
-A bespoke system is less good, harder to maintain etc and building it in makes CKAN more bulky (conceptually, resource wise etc).
+A bespoke system is less powerful and flexible, harder to maintain etc and building it in makes CKAN more bulky (conceptually, resource wise etc) and creates unnecessary coupling.

 Good: Using CKAN as config store and having a UI for that